chef/chef-server/dev/README.md

 * Changes to erchef erlang files will be picked up and recompiled automatically shortly after you save them on the host.
-* To test cookbook changes, load them with `dvm load omnibus private-chef-cookbooks`.
-  Then run `chef-server-ctl reconfigure` in the VM to pick up the changes.
+* To test cookbook changes, load them with `dvm load omnibus server-ctl-cookbooks` run `chef-server-ctl reconfigure` in the VM as needed to pick up the changes.
-* upgrades and chef-server-ctl command changes/additions will be available very quickly after you save them on the host (< 5 seconds)
 * To run pedant tests in the VM, use `dvm run oc-chef-pedant`.
 You can also provide the usual flags, eg `dvm run oc-chef-pedant --focus-/skip-X`, `--smoke`, `--all`, etc.